croquelois/forgeChroma/README.md

 I keep it as a separated item because it is not the main goal of this repo

+## Optional: Mag/Tea cache

+Chroma is slow, it is twice slower than Flux.
+But caching can help.
+Both Mag Cache and Tea Cache are implemented.

+I observe more than 50% speed improvement without much loss of quality

+to add it, use what is in the `cache` directory. no installation step, so use it only if you know what you do.

+I keep it as a separated item because it is not the main goal of this repo

 ## Architecture

 Chroma is quite similar to Flux-Schnell, but the guidance part has been removed: